 This paper is available here.

 Source-to-Sink study of the Barents Sea (ISBAR) - Understanding the sediment routing systems, mass balance and landscape of the Triassic and early Jurassic of the Barents Sea.
 Project leader.
-Funded by the Norwegian Research Council.
+Funded by the Norwegian Research Council, researcher project.

-S2S-Future: Signal Propagation in source to sink for the Future of Earth Resources and Energies (S2S-Future) - Work-package leader for WP1: Understanding perennial S2S dynamics in response to long-term tectonic and climatic signals in deep time
+S2S-Future: Signal Propagation in source to sink for the Future of Earth Resources and Energies (S2S-Future) - Work-package leader for WP1: Understanding perennial S2S dynamics in response to long-term tectonic and climatic signals in deep time.
+Funded by the European Research Council, Innovative training network project.

 Revision of the Triassic Stratigraphy in the Barents Sea - Project leader.
 Funded by the Norwegian Petroleum Directorate.